Cardiac Calcium Screening

 The cardiac calcium exam determines the amount of atherosclerosis, or plaque build-up, in the coronary arteries, which is directly related to your risk for a future heart attack.
 Over time, plaque can cause hardening and narrowing of the arteries, decreasing blood flow to the heart.

-Your physician will receive your report and can devise a comprehensive plan to minimize risk and maximize heart health.
+Your physician orders a Calcium Cardiac Screening and will devise a comprehensive plan to minimize risk and maximize heart health after receiving the results.
 Early modification of risk factors, as well as drug therapy in some cases, can slow the progression of CAD.

 Can you benefit from a Cardiac Calcium Screening?